This program is available at the Springfield - Leffel Lane location.

 Medical laboratory technicians are a vital part of the health care process, providing information for patient diagnosis and treatment by performing laboratory tests in areas such as toxicology, chemistry, hematology, immunology and microbiology.
 Two-year associate degree programs with supervised clinical experience in approved laboratories provide the opportunity to enter this challenging, ever-changing career.

-The mission of the MLT program at Clark State Community College is to provide quality instruction, professional training, and technical skills to help graduates pass certification examinations and secure entry-level positions in the field of laboratory medicine.
-For more information about the program, please email firstname.lastname@example.org or call 937-328-8077.
+The mission of the MLT program at Clark State College is to provide quality instruction, professional training, and technical skills to help graduates pass certification examinations and secure entry-level positions in the field of laboratory medicine.
+For more information about the program, please email email@example.com or call 937.328.8077.

 Technical Standards MLT students should possess (with or without reasonable accommodations) appropriate visual, motor, cognitive, technical, communication, and affective skills to be able to accurately and safely perform, plan, prioritize, analyze, solve, and interpret patient's tests and other biological specimens.
 The National Accrediting Agency for Clinical Laboratory Science (NAACLS) has identified minimum essential functions.
-These are available as a link on the MLT program pages on the College's website and are also provided to students as they enter the MLT courses.
+These are provided to students as they enter the MLT courses.
 Students are asked to sign a form certifying that they have read, understand, and possess the skills required to meet the essential functions of an MLT.